wurli/tidyverse-dev-bot/news-files/tidyr.md

     ```

 * `pivot_wider()` gains a `names_sort` argument which allows you to sort
   column names in order.
-The default, `FALSE`, orders columms by their
+The default, `FALSE`, orders columns by their
   first appearance (#839).
 In a future version, I'll consider changing the
   default to `TRUE`.